I'm fairly certain that part of the success of Tata Harper Skincare is because people actually want to BE Tata Harper.

 People should try to buy products that are more replenishing, to help enhance moisture in the dermis and to replenish the collagen fibres that make the foundation of your skin more resistant and strong.
 That's the ultimate strategy, to do real anti-aging that has to do with improving the structural support of your skin, instead of trying to peel off the surface so much.

-Are there any exfoliating products in the line?
+Are there any exfoliating products your the line?

 The Regenerating Cleanser gives you both chemical and physical exfoliation, because it has apricot seed powder that removes all that dead skin we're accumulating every day.
 So the skin is constantly being decongested.
 And then it's cleansing with pink French clay and pomegranate enzymes and grapefruit and neroli.
 It's really uplifting.